egorelik93/PLBlog/NewLang.md

 syntax, or it can attempt to be inferred.

 That being said, if you remember the Lifetimes section, you might have realized that `'static !` is actually completely useless in NewLang - what we really need is *outlives*.
-We have been using `+ 'l` syntax for Rust for this, but now we have need for something else. `impl 'l !
-T` is the same as `T + 'l`, but we also have `impl 'l ?
-T`, which applies `impl 'l` to the delimited continuation.
+We have been using `+ 'l` syntax for Rust for this, but now we have need for something else.
+For any trait `T`, `X + /T` means that `T` is applied to the delimited continuation of `X`.

 ```
-fn await_request3(io: &mut IO) -> impl 'static ?
-Request {
+fn await_request3(io: &mut IO) -> Request + /'static + /Move {
   let cont = return.get_out();
   ????(io, cont);
   return;
 }
 ```

-This is better - now we require that the continuation is static.
+This is better - now we require that the continuation is static and can be moved.
+This is a bit unwieldy to write out though.
+We have the option to define a trait encompassing both, but there is another option - the `!` and `?` are actually intended to be extensible.
+We won't go into the details, but different values can be applied using `!` or `?` to apply different type transformations.
+We call these custom behaviors *modalities*.
+One of the consistencies however is the relationship of `?` and `!`.

+[Theory: There is a particularly important trait called `Value` that motivates the `!` and `?` syntax.
+A type that implements `Value` is exactly one that is all of `Copy`, `Drop`, and `'static`.
+Thus, `T + Value` corresponds to what in Linear Logic is written `!T`, sometimes called *of course*, an *exponential modality*.
+On the other hand, we have consciously chosen to assign a different meaning to `?` from linear logic - it corresponds to what [one paper](https://dl.acm.org/doi/pdf/10.1145/3473567) calls a *coexponential modality*, specifically the one that paper names *que*.
+The more classic meaning of `?`, along with the other coexponential modality, will show up later.
+The `/trait` syntax was created purely to conform better with Rust, and is not part of my original syntax]